 - Keep your phone on airplane mode: Even if your phone is sitting on your desk, it's constantly connected with a cell phone tower.
 Keep your phone in airplane mode and turn it on once or twice an hour to check for updates.
 This will also permit you to limit distractions and get a lot more work done!

 - Don't carry your phone on your body: Research has shown that cell phones may be harmful and even cause cancer when kept for long periods against a part of the body.
-It's best not to carry your phone in your pockets, bra, etc.
+It's best not to carry your phone in your pockets, bra, etc. or use faraday fabric to block EMFs.

 - Avoid Bluetooth: Don't use a Bluetooth earpiece.
 Instead, make calls using speakerphone or use a wired earpiece, or anti-radiation air-tube earphones.